bartoszmodelski/ocaml-preemption-attempts/README.md

 Lots of the failures are deadlock that look like some signal mismanagement.
 Segfaults also happen.
 Again, I don't think we can eliminate segfaults as long as there's no runtime-logic detection.

-# Not tried

-* Suspend domain with the busy task and spawn a new one.

-* Call back into ocaml from the last thing in ocaml gc call

-* Start a new task from signal handler allocated on a custom stack.
-Still the issue of entering mid gc, etc.
+## Perform effect from `caml_domain_external_interrupt_hook` after calling back into OCaml

+Seen it reach over 30m+ perform-resume cycles and stopped it.
+No segfaults witnessed.
+Allocations in handlers are fine.

+**Great success?**

 # Other things here

-* Bindings for sending signals to threads (rather than processes) mimicking the way Go does that.
+* Bindings for sending signals to threads (rather than processes), mimicking the way Go does that.